-Powered by District 65’s EvanSTEM project in partnership with Northwestern University’s Digital Youth Network (DYN), EL3 is a place where youth can find learning opportunities to pursue either online, in school and out-of school -- Evanston Learns: (1) in school, (2) out-of-school, and (3) online.
+Powered by District 65’s EvanSTEM project in partnership with Northwestern University School of Education and Social Policy’s Office of Community Education Partnerships (OCEP), EL3 is a place where youth can find learning opportunities to pursue either online, in school and out-of school -- Evanston Learns: (1) in school, (2) out-of-school, and (3) online.
 Through EL3, young people can discover new paths and interests, explore Evanston’s rich resources, and find out what they can learn, make, do and, ultimately, become.

 More than just a tool to search and find programs that interest students, EL3 becomes a space for young people to develop their respective learning history.
 Each program they attend, each skill they master, each APP they conquer, and each project they complete via EL3 is included as part of their learning profile.